privatezero/weaverblog/_posts/2018-03-29-Testing-for-Archivematica-Migration.md

 ![Man with bike in woods](/weaverblog/resources/bikedude.png)

+*Manning Hill and Eagle bike on road to Hoquiam.
+[Source](http://content.libraries.wsu.edu/cdm/singleitem/collection/cpratsch/id/0/rec/1)*

 While I am still evaluating the different options for moving our digital storage into a package based preservation system, I have been very heartened by the results of this process!
-While this system is only useful for digital items that have been cataloged, it shows that an Archivematica migration is definitely a viable option for us.
+While this system is only effective so far for digital items that have been cataloged, it shows that an Archivematica migration is definitely a viable possibility for us.
+I look forward to seeing how much more of the process could potentially be automated!